barkstone2/vault-to-blog/README.md

 - No Custom Domain Support
   - Custom domains are not supported at this time.
   - Please use the default GitHub Pages URL provided by GitHub.
+- Authentication
+  - You need to authenticate before using this plugin.
+  - For more detailed information, please refer [GitHub Authentication Documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line).
+  - If you are using SSH, you should use SSH URL of the repository.

 ## Usage
 1. Enable plugin in the settings menu.